MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-high-cpu-usage-issues.md

 ## Step 5: Investigate parameter-sensitive issues

-Use the [DBCC FREEPROCCACHE](/sql/t-sql/database-console-commands/dbcc-freeproccache-transact-sql) command to check whether the high CPU usage issue is fixed.
+Use the [DBCC FREEPROCCACHE](/sql/t-sql/database-console-commands/dbcc-freeproccache-transact-sql) command to check whether the high-CPU-usage issue is fixed.

 If the issue still exists, you can add a `RECOMPILE` query hint to each of the high CPU queries that are identified in [step 2](#step-2-identify-queries-contributing-to-cpu-usage).